hn437/Masterthesis/README.md

 As terradata is downloaded for both years and OSM script iterates over downloaded maps, no need to implement processing for both years in that script again

+## AoI Specification
+Up to 999 Inputfiles can be specified.
+Each file can hold multiple Polygons.
+Those must have an attribute 'id' with values from 0 to 999 allowed

 ## Filter Setting:
 ### Filter Format
 First line filters that should be used for Poly, second for line.
 Must not have more